NishkranthReddyCheedu/NishkranthReddyCheedu/README.md

 - 👋 Hi, I’m @NishkranthReddyCheedu
 - 👀 I’m interested in Solving Tricky Algorithms
-- 🌱 I’m currently learning Data science course
+- 🌱 I’m currently pursuing a Data science course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various DS platforms
-- 📫 How to reach me ...
+- 📫 How to reach me - ...

 <!---
 NishkranthReddyCheedu/NishkranthReddyCheedu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.